adcondev/my-learning-notes/RED2000/NOTES.md

 - In my head this library becomes better than the actual ones that exists in Go as the other have many flaws and anttipatterns.
 - I gathered some ideas about the approach on the remote printing through a JSON, my translator is still in design but i have an experimental idea of how it could work with Go structs.

+- I will try to fix my Github activity graph, since i changed my username and emails some contributions are not being counted.
+I could not find a way to fix it, so i will contact Github support for help.
+- I have the first version of the model to be used as input for the JSON ticket representation.
+I will start with simple Text and Image blocks to be represented and printed.
+I will need to create the parser and the translator package.
+- I did even more breaking changes in the `pos-printer` repository.
+I big one will be that i am renaming the repo to `pos-tergeist`, as it will be the main package for POS services solutions.
+Also, i have moved and renamed many packages and files to better represent the new architecture.
+Finally, it would be easier to just cherry pick the packages into `pos-tergeist` but i want to mantain the history as it is.
+- I pushed the changes to the remote feature branch.
+Changes still need to be reviewed and tested.
+I will create a PR when everything is ready.

 ---

 ## 🎯 **Current Focus Areas**